 New Town is also a haven for appreciators of classic art.
 The Scottish National Gallery, the Scottish National Portrait Gallery, and the Royal Scottish Academy are all located within New Town.
 Various smaller galleries can also be found here, particularly around the Queen Street Gardens area.

-Running parallel, just to the north, is Rose Street.
-The lively pedestrian street is packed with bars, restaurants, and pubs.
+• Rose Street, a lively pedestrian street that is packed with bars, restaurants, and pubs.
 It’s the perfect place to retreat once you need a rest from shopping and sightseeing.

-Just a block from Rose Street, George Street is also a great hub for high-end fashion boutiques, swanky bars, and some of the best dining in the city.
+• George Street, a great hub for high-end fashion boutiques, swanky bars, and some of the best dining in the city.

 In the evenings, there are some great nightclubs that open up around the area.
 If you prefer a livelier nightlife scene then you will find plenty to keep you entertained in New Town.